-The DLR-Institute of Space Propulsion has unique expertise in Europe in the development and operation of test facilities.
-Since 1959, engines for rockets and space propulsion systems have been tested and further developed at the site Lampoldshausen.
-This research is part of the European space program.
+The DLR Institute of Space Propulsion has unique expertise in Europe in the development and operation of engine test facilities in Europe.
+The site in Lampoldshausen, for instance, has been testing and further developing engines for rockets and space systems since 1959.
+This research is part of the European space programme.
 With the Ariane launcher family, Europe is in a position to independently launch satellites into orbit for a wide variety of applications, thus securing competitive and independent access to space.
 This is a pre-requisite for the unrestricted use of satellite data.

-Scientific expertise and unique test facilities to develop the Ariane 6
+Scientific expertise and unique test benches for the development of Ariane 6

 The future European launcher Ariane 6 is scheduled to launch into space for the first time in 2023.
 To ensure that it can safely deliver all payloads to their orbits, the engines for the new launcher must be tested extensively beforehand.
 A key step was taken in 2019 to test the upper stage of the new launcher: The new P5.2 test stand was officially opened at DLR's Lampoldshausen site.
 The P5.2 test stand enables cryogenic upper stages to be tested under ground conditions in the future.
 The special feature of the test stand is that not only engines or their components - as on the other test stands at the site - but also the complete cryogenic upper stage, the so-called "Upper Liquid Propulsion Module" (ULPM), of the European Ariane 6 launcher can be tested.
 This new upper stage test stand ideally complements DLR's test and test stand facilities.

 Bringing technologies to application